rlberry-py/rlberry/docs/basics/DeepRLTutorial/TutorialDeepRL.rst

-Deep Reinforecement Learning in rlberry
+Deep Reinforcement Learning in rlberry
 =======================================

+..
+  Authors: Riccardo Della Vecchia, Hector Kohler, Alena Schilova.

-In this tutorial we will focus on Deep Reinforcement Learning with an **Actor-Advantage Critic** algorithm.
+In this tutorial, we will focus on Deep Reinforcement Learning with the **Actor-Advantage Critic** algorithm.

-Install, import and utilities
+Imports
 -----------------------------

 .. code:: ipython3